fluiddyn/transonic/README.rst

 For blocks, we need a little bit more of Python.

-- At import time, we have :code:`fp = FluidPythran()`, which detects which Pythran module should be used and import it.
+- At import time, we have :code:`fp = FluidPythran()`, which detects which Pythran module should be used and imports it.
 This is done at import time since we want to be very fast at run time.

 - In the function, we define a block with three lines of Python and special Pythran annotations (:code:`# pythran block`).
-The 3 lines of Python are used (i) at run time to choose between the two branches (:code:`is_pythranized` or not) and (ii) at compiled time to detect the blocks.
+The 3 lines of Python are used (i) at run time to choose between the two branches (:code:`is_pythranized` or not) and (ii) at compile time to detect the blocks.

 Note that the annotations in the command :code:`# pythran block` are different (and somehow easier to write) than in the standard command :code:`# pythran